taoshiqian/mnist-best-implementation/README.md

-this is an implementation of mnist classification the origin is caicloud
+this is an implementation of mnist classification\r\n

+the origin is caicloud